RPGroup-PBoC/mwc_mutants/code/processing/20180123_r1_O2_DNA_titration_flow/README.md

 ---
-status: Accepted
+status: Rejected
 notes: One concentration (250mM) is dropped from the csv file saved in this folder as it is spurious.
+Other measures of fold-change are exceedingly high.
 ---

 # YEAR-MONTH-DAY CLASS OPERATOR RUN REPRESSORS